hugisveitti/thesis/code/vgg_mixlc/README.md

 We use a MSE loss for the discriminator patches.
 We use l1 as the pixel loss.
 We also use the VGG16 and the output of the relu_3_3 as a feature loss and a MSE loss between the target and generated image.

-The VGG16 idea is from https://deepai.org/machine-learning-glossary-and-terms/perceptual-loss-function
+The VGG16 idea is from https://deepai.org/machine-learning-glossary-and-terms/perceptual-loss-function, this idea is used in https://www.ijcai.org/proceedings/2019/0433.pdf

 ### Time